sxy-sun/sxy-sun.github.io/_posts/2023-03-15-forward-kinematics.md

   - start with base link and global transform
   - for each link, recurse over all children
   - for each joint, compose rotational and translational effects and push it into the stack

+---

+*This post is part of my notes from the class I am taking "ROB 511 Advanced Robot Operating System" offered by Prof. Chad Jenkins at University of Michigan.*